brooklynrail/brooklynrail-platform/content/events/2022/04/ukrainians-on-ukraine.md

 ---
 title: Ukrainians on Ukraine
-deck: featuring Vasyl Cherepanyn, Oleksiy Radynski and Kateryna Ruban, hosted by Katya Grokhovsky and co-organized by Adriana Farmiga.
+deck: Featuring Vasyl Cherepanyn, Oleksiy Radynski and Kateryna Ruban, and Katya Grokhovsky.
 summary: We thank Adriana Farmiga, Katya Grokhovsky, and Slinko for curating and co-organizing this event.
 Please note the special time of this NSE, 12pm ET.
 people: